iloneczka/Password-Security-Audit/README.md

 else:
     print("Your password is secure.")
 ```

+## Tools and Plugins

+The program uses the standard Python library and does not require any additional tools or plugins.

 ## Future Plans

 - Implement password strength evaluation using popular password cracking algorithms and heuristics.